 - Be composed in consultation with the faculty sponsor

 - Be written in your own words—not in your faculty sponsor's words

 - Discuss the relative importance of the proposed research within its discipline

-- State the specific tasks to be accomplished during the semester program
+- State the specific tasks to be accomplished during the summer program

 - Define the scope and goals of the proposed research